 - Log in with the vSphere Client to the vCenter Server connected to the Platform Services Controller.

 - Specify the user name and password for firstname.lastname@example.org or another member of the vCenter Single Sign-On Administrators group.

 If you specified a different domain during installation, log in as administrator@ mydomain.

 - Navigate to the vCenter Single Sign-On user configuration UI.

 - From the Home menu, select Administration.

-- Select a user account, click the Disable icon, and click Yes when prompted.
+- Select a user name, click the vertical ellipsis icon, and click Disable.

-- To enable the user again, right-click the user name, select Enable, and click Yes when prompted.
+- To enable the user again, click the vertical ellipsis icon, click Enable, and click OK.